 |Socials at Sabang beach||5:00PM||–|

 DAY TWO: Tricycle tour is only half day for P500.

 |Socials at El Jardin Bar||8:00PM||–|

 |Depart to Manila||2:00PM||P750|

 If your choice of transport to get around Baler is bicycle or motorbike, head out to Pajaroja lodge.
-Rent for bicycle is P300 per day, for motorbike is P500 to P800 per day.
+Bicycle rent is P300 per day, for motorbike is P500 to P800.

-English is widely understood in Baler.
-But in case you want to speak the local tongue, here are phrases from 2 different main languages in Baler that proved to be useful.
+English is widely understood in Baler, but in case you want to speak the local tongue, here are phrases from 2 different main languages that proved to be useful.